Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 Check your project and issue-level permissions

 You need View aggregated data and View development tools permissions to view the deployment frequency report.
-Learn more about enabling permissions for your company-managed projects.
+Learn more about enabling permissions.

 Only the project admin can enable the Reports feature from the Project settings.